 The Pacific Bulb Society has an active seed and bulb exchange called the PBS BX.
 Those interested in donating to the PBS BX may be interested in technique for seed collection and seed cleaning.
 Seed cleaning is the separation of seeds from seed pods and any other non-seed material, called chaff.
 Reasons to clean seed include improved storage, avoiding damp-off from decaying chaff in moist planting media, and lowering the likelihood of spreading disease.
 Clean seed is also easier to asses for viability and amount.
 Some bulb seed pods burst open suddenly and broadcast their seed if allowed to dry on the stalk, such as Alstroemeria.
 To prevent this and to be able to collect seed either pick the pod early and dry in a closed paper bag or tie a mesh bag over the ripening pod.
 Some seed cleaning advice from the PBS mail list is summarized on this page.
-See also this article from The Alpine Gardener, September 2009.
 The techniques fall into these categories:

 These techniques are appropriate for dry seeds in dry pods.
 For fleshy seeds such as those of Amaryllis, Clivia, or any seed contained within a soft fruit, different methods would be used.
 A few techniques are specific to a genus:

 Winnowing - This technique is based on the chaff being lighter than seeds and so more easily picked up by a breeze.
 Kathleen Sayce describes the method.
 The seeds and chaff are held in a container such as a bowl or box with sides high enough to be able to swirl the seeds without spilling.
 Air movement over the top of the container can be breath or a slight breeze, or just the movement of the container through air.
 She suggests this be done outside to avoid a mess, although you may want to practice first indoors over a tray to recover accidentally spilled seed.
 Winnowing is an ancient technique.